-If your baby is presening bottom or feet (breech) rather than head first your healthcare midwife or doctor may suggest to book for an ECV.
+If your baby is presenting bottom or feet (breech) rather than head first your midwife or doctor may suggest to book for an ECV.

 Breech means that your baby is lying bottom first or feet first in the womb (uterus) instead of the usual head first position.
 Breech presentation is common in early pregnancy but, as the pregnancy advances a baby usually turns naturally into the head first position.
 Only 3% (3 in every 100) of babies are breech at the end of pregnancy.
 A breech baby may be lying in one of the following positions.

 After meeting the members of the team, you will be given time to ask any questions and discuss any concern.

 Once completely happy with your baby's wellbeing, our obstetrician will try to turn your baby around by ECV.

 Your baby's position and heart rate will be monitored throughout the procedure and after.